AlayaNetwork/Developer-Events/Hackathon_PLUS/HackathonPLUS-Itheum-Trusted Computation Framework/README.md

 <br/>

-4) For a detailed walk-though on all the features (Faucet, Sell Data, Buy Data, Data NFT etc), please view the walkthrough demo video here: https://youtu.be/5t1e6tSqJ6U?t=220
+4) For a detailed walk-though on all the features (Faucet, Sell Data, Buy Data, Data NFT etc), please view the detailed walkthrough demo video here: https://youtu.be/5t1e6tSqJ6U?t=220

 <br/>